galaxyproject/training-material/topics/statistics/tutorials/age-prediction_with_ml/tutorial.md

 # Introduction
 {:.no_toc}

 [Machine Learning](https://en.wikipedia.org/wiki/Machine_learning) is used to create predictive models by learning features from datasets.
-In this tutorial, we will apply a couple of (scikit-learn) machine learning tools to [RNA-seq](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-018-1599-6#Sec9) and [DNA methylation](https://www.sciencedirect.com/science/article/pii/S1872497317301643?via%3Dihub) datasets to predict the chronological age of humans.
-Using these machine learning tools in Galaxy, we can achieve comparable prediction scores as achieved by these analyses.
-The RNA-seq gene expression ([FPKM](https://www.ebi.ac.uk/training/online/glossary/fpkm)) dataset is generated using fibroblast cell lines from 133 healthy humans and their ages range from 1 to 94 years.
-The biomarkers of age are identified by a machine learning algorithm to create an age prediction model.
+In the studies [Jason G. Fleischer el al. 2018](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-018-1599-6#Sec9) and [Jana Naue et al. 2017](https://www.sciencedirect.com/science/article/pii/S1872497317301643?via%3Dihub), biomarkers were examined to predict choronological age of humans by analysing the RNA-seq gene expression levels and DNA methylation pattern respectively.
+Different machine learning algorithms were used in these studies to select specific biomarkers to make age prediction.
+The RNA-seq gene expression ([FPKM](https://www.ebi.ac.uk/training/online/glossary/fpkm)) dataset was generated using fibroblast cell lines from 133 healthy humans and their ages range from 1 to 94 years.
 Within each individual, [DNA methylation](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3174260/) changes with age.
-This knowledge is used to create an age prediction model by selecting useful biomarkers from DNA methylation dataset.
-The CpGs sites with the highest correlation to age are selected as biomarkers/features.
-These are used by a machine learning algorithm to create an age prediction model.
-In this tutorial, the machine learning task is [regression](https://en.wikipedia.org/wiki/Regression_analysis) because the targets/labels are real numbers.
+This knowledge was used to select useful biomarkers from DNA methylation dataset.
+The CpGs sites with the highest correlation to age were selected as biomarkers/features.
+In both these studies, specific biomarkers were analysed by machine learning algorithms to create an age prediction model.
+[Regression](https://en.wikipedia.org/wiki/Regression_analysis) is used as the machine learning task in both the studies because the targets/labels/ages are real numbers.

-The training is done over 5-fold cross-validation and the scoring metric is R2 (r-squared).
-The closer it is to 1.0, better it is.
-If negative, then the trained model is not good.
-We can compare the figures 1 and 2.
-In both the plots, true and predicted targets are plotted in a scatter plot.
+Using machine learning tools in Galaxy, we can achieve comparable prediction scores as achieved by these analyses.
+In this tutorial, we will apply a couple of ([scikit-learn](https://scikit-learn.org/stable/)) machine learning tools to [RNA-seq](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-018-1599-6#Sec9) and [DNA methylation](https://www.sciencedirect.com/science/article/pii/S1872497317301643?via%3Dihub) datasets to predict the chronological age of humans.
+These datasets have been taken directly from these studies.
+The training is done over 5-fold cross-validation and [R2](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.r2_score.html) (r-squared) scoring metric is used to evaluate the performance of trained model.
+The closer it is to 1.0, the better it is.
+If it is negative, then the trained model is not good.
+To infer how its values exhibit model performance, we can compare the figures 1 and 2.
+In both the plots, the true and predicted targets are plotted in a scatter plot.
 For a good model, most of the points should lie along the `x = y` line as the true and predicted targets are close to each other.
 In figure 1, we can see that the points are scattered and do not show any pattern.
-The R2 score `-0.06`.
-But, the figure 2 shows a much better pattern as most of the points lie along the line and the R2 score is almost to `1.0`.
+Therefore, the R2 score `-0.06`.
+But, figure 2 shows a better pattern as most of the points lie along the line and the R2 score is almost `1.0`.

 >    ![model_bad](images/model_bad.png "This shows an example of bad model as most of the points are scattered.")

 >    ![model_good](images/model_good.png "This shows an example of good model as most of the points lie along the x = y line.")

 This tutorial is divided into two parts - one with RNA-seq dataset and another with DNA methylation dataset.
-We will use R2 metric to evaluate the performance of trained model - once with the cross-validation using only the training set (for RNA-seq dataset) and with the test set (with DNA methylation dataset).
+We will use R2 metric to evaluate the performance of the trained model.
+For RNA-seq dataset, we will compute cross-validated R2 score using the training set and for DNA methylation dataset, we will compute R2 score for the test set.

 > ### Agenda
 >